-In a tab to the left, you’ll see “stats.”
-Click on this to view detailed game statistics for almost any Xbox One game.
-They can be anything from “total time played” to “highest level,” and vary from game to game.
+In a tab to the left, you’ll see stats.
+Clicking on this will bring up detailed game statistics for almost any Xbox One game.
+They can be anything from your total time played to your highest level, and vary from game to game.
 Click on any individual statistic and you will see how you compare to anyone else on your friends list who has played the game.

 Also in the achievements hub is a monthly Gamerscore leaderboard.
 This section shows the achievement progress you and your friends have made in the last 30 days.
 To view the leaderboard, go back to the main page in the achievements hub and you will see a tab for it over to the left.
 Select it and you will be taken to a page showing your friends’ scores within the last month.
 A drop-down menu at the top of the page will allow you to view the previous month’s leaderboard, as well.
 Select any friend on the list, and you’ll be taken to a page detailing how your progress compares in mutually played games.

 You can typically earn several achievements in each game you play without doing anything you wouldn’t normally do — completing stages, raising your characters’ levels, finding collectibles, and competing in multiplayer.

 Once you’ve earned as many achievements as possible without doing outside research, it’s time to start filling in the gaps.

 Many games also have a certain number of very specific achievements — some add extra challenges, others are simply meant to be funny.
 You can check the achievements in a given game by looking at the achievement hub on the Xbox One.
 The hub lists all possible achievements for your games, though some are listed as “secret” and won’t be revealed until you complete them.
 You can also view achievement lists on the web at third-party sites like Xbox Achievements, which offer the added benefit of a comment section for players to share stories about how to earn particular achievements.